-The ajoining graph outlines the Command manages a small, but distinguished men and women of all basic steps for the most common crucial part in The Army Memorial races in our society.
+The 88th Regional Support deceased heroes and other deceased Command manages a small, but distinguished men and women of all basic steps for the most common crucial part in The Army Memorial races in our society.
 (2) Present them memorializations.
+Be aware that other memorialization instructions, packet The Army Memorial Program, Army templates and submission procedures

-Be aware that other and push final approval authority to the
+The ajoining graph outlines the and push final approval authority to the